 The world is amid numerous ecological changes.
 Carbon emissions are a significant factor affecting global warming and climate change.
 World leaders and organizations are looking for ways to leave fossil fuels behind and integrate renewable energy into our everyday energy needs.
-This guide will show green energy potential by looking at nonrenewable and renewable energy and paying particular attention to a promising renewable energy source – biomass.
+This guide will show the biomass energy industry and green energy potential by looking at non-renewable and renewable energy and paying particular attention to a promising renewable energy source – biomass.

 The term biomass refers to non-fossilized and biodegradable organic matter that originates from vegetation, animals, and microorganisms derived from biological sources.
 The term encompasses products, byproducts, residues, and waste from forestry, agriculture, and other related industries.
 Energy is generated in organic materials through organic carbon and chemical energy obtained by organisms either directly or indirectly through photosynthesis.

 Non-renewable energy resources are those that cannot be replaced or are replaced very slowly by natural processes.
 The primary source of non-renewable energy in the world today is fossil fuels – crude oil, natural gas, and coal.
 These fuels are made from organic material that has gone through thousands of years of biological and geological processes.
 Nuclear energy also falls under non-renewable energy because of the limited supply of uranium on the planet.

 Renewable sources, also known as clean energy, are generated from natural sources that can be replenished over a relatively short period.
 Examples of renewable energy sources include solar power, wind energy, geothermal, hydroelectric power, and biomass power.

 Of all the different types of renewable energy that exist, biomass is the most popular.
 The world is on a mission to modernize biomass energy by the year 2050.
 The goal is to have biomass provide half of the total energy demand in the world.
 It currently provides around 10% of the world’s energy supplies and is mostly used as thermal energy in cooking and heating.